Energy Price Forecasts and What our Experts Predict for 2025

 5. Consider energy storage: Energy storage solutions like batteries are becoming more affordable and can help you store excess energy generated from renewable sources.
 This can help you reduce your reliance on the grid and save on energy costs.

+In conclusion, an energy price forecast is an essential tool used by energy producers, traders, policymakers, and consumers to make informed decisions about buying, selling, and using energy.
 This blog has highlighted how the energy prices have changed over the past three years, with the summer and winter of 2021 seeing a significant increase in prices due to a surge in demand, lack of wind energy, and Russia's invasion of Ukraine in early 2022, which disrupted the industry.
 However, the current year of 2023 has seen a steady decrease in prices, giving hope for a decrease in price caps.
+The blog also touched on the Energy Bill Relief Scheme, which has now been replaced by the Energy Bills Discount Scheme, which provided discounted rates for energy bills imposed on businesses.
+Our experts have given tips on how to use this scheme to save on energy costs, and we encourage everyone to visit the government website to determine how much discount they can receive.
+Overall, energy prices remain volatile, and it is essential to keep up with the latest energy price forecasts to make informed decisions.

 DBS is extensively experienced in helping business keep their bills low and prepare for the future of the energy industry.
 Our team look deep into your business to find the perfect solutions and futureproof your business to protect it from possible fluctuations in the industry.
 Get in touch with our team to learn more and get started!